 Aveeno Positively Mineral Sunscreen is reef safe and is rated 4 out of 5 stars.
 The link below is a TSA travel friendly size under 3 fl oz.
 It is made with naturally-sourced 100% zinc oxide active ingredient and nourishing oat.
 Perfect for sensitive skin.

-I know that I am going to be getting some for my next tropical adventure.
-Lets work together to do our part and keep our oceans safe by making sure that our sunscreen is reef safe.
+I know that I am going to be getting some of the sunscreens above for my next tropical adventure.
+I want to be prepared for the sunscreen ban, amazing days on the beach and do my part to keep our reefs safe.